monktastic/hackmd/spirituality/nonduality.md

 > [T]he notion of a permanent consciousness is illusion, not reality.

 Consciousness / awareness / mind does not "precede" or "transcend" or "host" or "manifest" appearances; it IS precisely those appearances, _and nothing else besides_.
-The feeling of it being "the _same_ consciousness" that somehow spans moments (or even appearances within a single moment) is seen to be a very subtle mental imputation, and not given by direct experience.
+The feeling of it being "the _same_ consciousness" that somehow spans moments (or even appearances within a single moment) is seen to be a very subtle mental imputation, and not affirmed by direct experience.

 [Rob Burbea](http://www.awakeningtoreality.com/2009/07/realizing-nature-of-mind.html):